Home for Global Students

 Canberra

-Canberra, the capital of Australia, is not only one of the top cities for international students because of its pleasant living environment and high quality of life standard.
+Canberra, the capital of Australia, is not only one of the top cities for international students because of its pleasant living environment and high quality of life.
 It is also known for its first-class natural landscape and rich and diverse food culture.
 The city combines beautiful natural surroundings with the conveniences of a modern city, giving international students a perfect platform to study and live.

 Average weekly cost of living: